ExMember/exmember.github.io/_drafts/2020-05-16-annotated-guide-to-a-new-rails-app.md

 4. Remove fixtures.
 In `spec/rails_helper.rb` remove the line starting with `config.fixture_path = `.
 4. Remove minitest boilerplate. `git rm -r test/`.
+5. Make a commit

+Test that this works by running `rails generate model foo`.

+You should get a migration, a model file, and an rspec spec file for the model.
+You should not get any minitest files.
+RSpec (`rspec`) should run successfully.

+Remove the files created by the generator.

 ## RSpec::Its